Questions and answers about SAP Business One fields and functions.

 The fields external code and foreign language name can be printed or exported in the standard balance sheet and profit and loss account reports as well as in the totals and balances list simply by selecting checkboxes.

-The use of "external code" and "foreign language name" in the intercompany reporting solution is only suitable for very simple adjustments where no complex restructuring or outsourcing of intercompany sales is required.
+The use of „external code“ and „foreign name“ in the intercompany reporting solution is only suitable for very simple adjustments where complex restructurings or spin-offs of intercompany revenue are not required.

-The "Currency" drop-down list shows the account currency and is set to "All currencies" by default.
-This means that the account can be booked in any currency.
-However, if the account is only to be booked in a specific currency, a different currency can be selected from the list, e.g. EUR, USD, CHF.
+The „Currency“ dropdown list displays the account currency and is set to „All currencies“ by default.
+This means the account can be posted to with any currency.
+However, if the account should exclusively be posted to in a specific currency, a different currency can be selected from the list, e.g. EUR, USD, CHF.

-If the content of the account (e.g. the balance or bookings) is classified as confidential, the "Confidential" checkbox can be ticked.
-In the authorisations, certain users can then be authorised for these accounts marked as confidential
+If the content of the account (e.g. the balance or transactions) is classified as confidential, the „Confidential“ checkbox can be ticked.
+In the permissions, specific users can then be authorised for these accounts marked as confidential.

-In the "Account type" drop-down list, you can specify the type of account, e.g. expenses, income or other accounts such as balance sheet accounts.
-At this point, SAP Business One differentiates between expenses, income and other accounts.
+In the „Account Type“ dropdown list, the type of account can be specified, for example, expenses, revenues, or other accounts such as asset accounts.
+SAP Business One differentiates between expenses, revenues, and other accounts at this point.
 This difference is also relevant for budgeting in SAP Business One.

-The "Revalu. (currency)" checkbox activates the automatic currency translation adjustment for the account.
+The „Reval.
+(Currency)“ checkbox enables the automatic foreign currency translation adjustment for the account.

-A translation difference (also known as a "foreign currency translation adjustment") refers to the difference between the carrying amount of an asset or liability denominated in a foreign currency and the value of that asset or liability in the entity's presentation currency.
+An exchange rate difference (also referred to as a „foreign exchange difference“) is the difference between the book value of an asset or liability denominated in a foreign currency and the value of that asset or liability in the company's reporting currency.

 If a company holds assets or liabilities in a foreign currency, the value of these items is expressed in the company's reporting currency.
 However, due to exchange rate fluctuations, there may be differences between the carrying amount of the items in the foreign currency and their value in the reporting currency.
 If the value changes due to exchange rate fluctuations, a translation difference arises.